- Home

 Maintenance

 The main difference between fixed braces and clear aligners is that aligners can be removed.
 Both have benefits and drawbacks and it ultimately comes down to personal preference.
-However, there are a few specifics to consider.
+However, there are a few things to consider.

 Fixed braces are permanently bonded to the teeth using wires and brackets, meaning only your orthodontist can remove them at the end of treatment.
 Some people like the idea of having fixed braces for this reason, because there’s very little that you have to do yourself and you don’t have to worry about taking them out or putting them in.